-Mark Lawes and Theatre Junction’s company of artists is a performance ensemble, which, since its inception in 2006, has presented itself as markedly international, multilingual, and multidisciplinary.
-Comprised of a unique combination of people, skills, disciplines, and backgrounds, the artistic company includes actors, dancers, musicians and visual artists.
-Together they create new works in English and French and the multiple languages of artistic practice and origin to create a theatre performance that represents a composite of our place and time.
+Theatre Junction’s company of artists is a performance ensemble which, since its inception in 2006, has presented itself as markedly international, multilingual, and multidisciplinary.
+Led by artistic director Mark Lawes, the company is comprised of actors, dancers, musicians, and visual artists with unique skills and backgrounds.
+Together, they collaborate in English and French and the languages of their different artistic practices to create works that represent a composite of our place and time.

-Mark Lawes, together with Theatre Junction’s company of artists, has created two experimental short works and three full-length works that form a part of a trilogy on death, desire and the Canadian West.
-The Harbourfront Centre in Toronto presented the second chapter of the trilogy, On the Side of the Road, as a part of World Stage and the Theatre Centre’s Freefall festival in 2011.
-The third chapter, Lucy Lost Her Heart, premiered in Calgary in March 2011 and will be presented at Usine C in Montreal in March of 2012, as part of their season of international contemporary performance.
+Theatre Junction’s company of artists have created two experimental short works, Archaeology (2006) and Atlantis Project (2006), as well as three full-length pieces which form a trilogy on death, desire, and the Canadian west, Little Red River (2008), On the Side of the Road (2009), and Lucy Lost Her Heart (2011).
+The Harbourfront Centre in Toronto presented On the Side of the Road as a part of World Stage/Theatre Centre’s Freefall Festival in 2011.
+Lucy Lost Her Heart premiered in Calgary in March 2011 and at Usine C in Montréal in March 2012 as part of their season of international contemporary theatre.

-Mark is looking to develop a collective engagement through performance creating new languages and forms.
-In this kind of creation process, dance, music, theatre, and visual art are crossing each other to manifest a live writing for the stage.
-Although Lawes is best known for his work in the theatre, as an artist he has always alternated working with an ensemble and working in the solitude of his travels, where he concentrates on his research and writing.
+Mark Lawes’ work develops collective engagement through performance, creating new languages and forms.
+In this kind of creation process, dance, music, theatre, visual, and media art intersect one another to manifest a live writing for the stage.
+Although Lawes is best known for his work in the theatre, as an artist he has always alternated working with an ensemble and working in the solitude of his travels where he concentrates on his research and writing.
 In addition, the group of performers he has assembled over the last few years is unique in its versatility.
-The concentration of creation, and performance with multiple layers has created spin-off products that are born out of this meeting (EP’s, Short Films, Design Projects, Concerts, Parties).
+The concentration of creation and performance with multiple layers has created spin-off products that are born out of this meeting such as EP’s, short films, design projects, concerts, and parties.

-Mark Lawes and Theatre Junction’s company of artists has become a group of ‘performer auteurs’ in a variety of fields and at a very high level.
-They and Theatre Junction GRAND are increasingly assuming the proportions of “factory”, which is clearly broadening its scope – an expansion that has grown organically from within, from the heart of the organization.
+Mark Lawes and Theatre Junction’s Company of Artists have become a group of “performer auteurs” in a variety of fields and at a very high level.
+They are increasingly assuming the proportions of a “factory” which is clearly broadening its scope, an expansion that has grown organically from within, from the heart of the organization.

 Theatre also has a very specific and delicate relationship to time and therefore history.
 Theatre is a time shared between people on one occasion in one place.
 The performance is born each night and dies each night.
 As such, I see it is an intense celebration of life.
 Theatre is not an object that you can buy and take home with you.
 It is a collective condition.
 It is ephemeral and fleeting, leaving only traces behind, bits of recollections, and memories that become a part of our collective unconscious.